CodeYourFuture/syllabus-archive/others/coding-101.md

 3. Ask the students what items we will need to make a sandwich:
    * As they shout them out list them on the screen for the whole class to see
    * Introduce the concept of objects and classes.
-Tie into the idea of how in a program these would be the ‘tools’ required for an activity and how for our sandwich making task the items we have listed previously are our classes
+Tie into the idea of how in a program these would be the 'tools' required for an activity and how for our sandwich making task the items we have listed previously are our classes
 4. Now that we have all of the tools we need to make a sandwich ask the students to shout out what they think the first step or instruction is: